 If you listen to Krzysztof Penderecki’s 1959 “Threnody for the Victims of Hiroshima,” for example, you may think that its solid blocks of searing, high-pitched string sound are meant to evoke the agonies of those victims, but it turns out that when Mr. Penderecki wrote the score, he was thinking solely about sound, and he originally called the work “8’37.”
 The more famous name was an afterthought, inspired by cold-war propaganda and the threat of American nuclear power.
 Mr. Penderecki, 26 and making his way in Poland, thought it would bring the work some attention.[ Allan Kozinn, "Tanglewood Festival: Can music talk Politics?", New York Times, August 1, 2007 (italics mine) ]

-I don't believe even for a moment that Steinberg, with his impressive music credentials, did not know about the origins of the composition's title.
-Which means that he was a revoltingly dishonest hack who simply could not resist the satisfaction of repeating a conveniently anti-American myth*.
-In addition to being dishonest, the much credentialed Steinberg was a stupid hack as well.
+There is no way Steinberg, with his impressive music credentials, did not know about the origins of the composition's title.
+Which means that he simply could not resist the satisfaction of repeating a conveniently anti-American myth.
+In addition to being dishonest, the much credentialed Steinberg also had shown himself to be a rather dim-witted writer on music.
 Even if Penderecki himself had been in Hiroshima at the time of its bombing, and had miraculously survived the explosion, it still would be sheer stupidity to speak of Penderecki's tone clusters as being about (let alone as "documenting") the event.
 If music could have extra-musical semantic content, there would be no need for obnoxious titles, nauseating dedications, smarmy program notes, and countless pseudo-musicological factoids in books, journal articles, and newspaper reviews - all anxious to remind us again and again that a given piece of music is really "about" such-and-such extra-musical thing, event, or concept.

 Finally, let us not forget about the incompetent (or dishonest) assholes at the august Oxford University Press who sent Steinberg's book to the printing plant without having challenged his pseudo-musicological fabrications.
-And while we are at it, lets also hear it for the ignorant (or dishonest) pianists Andre Watts and Richard Goode whose laudatory blurbs adore the book's dust jacket.
+And while we are at it, lets also note the ignorant (or dishonest) pianists Andre Watts and Richard Goode whose laudatory blurbs adore the book's dust jacket.